StegVerse-Labs/StegOps-Orchestrator/LEADS.md

 # StegOps Leads

-This file is automatically updated when inbound requests are detected.
+This file is automatically updated when inbound requests are detected that indicate potential revenue-generating work.

+---

+## Leads

 Format:
-- Timestamp
+- Timestamp (UTC)
 - Source
 - Summary
 - Status

----

-## Leads